Leadership

 ytperez@umd.edu

-Yanelyn (she/her) is a PhD student in the Biological Sciences program studying the benefits and costs of generalism in the plant parasite, anther smut.
+Yanelyn (she/her) is a PhD candidate in the Biological Sciences program studying the benefits and costs of generalism in the plant parasite, anther smut.
 She looks forward to helping build up SACNAS as she had fond memories working with the organization during her undergrad and saw the positive impact it had on the community.
 She is excited to help create that sense of community at UMD.

 Elizabeth Rojas, Secretary